All Episodes

 Just look at them all.

-And so at this point you might be thinking, well, how bad can it get before the government steps in and actually does something about this?
+And so at this point, you might be thinking, well, how bad can it get before the government steps in and actually does something about this?

-Um because, you know, as we all know, um the Trump administration has a long track record of talking a good game, saying that it will do things, pointing out, and actually the thing is as well, the administration does a really good job of explaining the problems and how they've come about.
+Because, you know, as we all know, the Trump administration has a long track record of talking a good game, saying that it will do things, pointing out.

 They just never do anything to actually fix them.

-You know, the the number of deportations is just a rug pull every time.
+You know, the number of deportations is just...

-Every time B visas, we're gonna charge them a hundred thousand dollars every year to renew them.
+B visas, we're going to charge them $100,000 every year to renew them.

-Then you look at the document, oh, it's just the one payment of a hundred thousand dollars, actually.
+Oh, it's just the one payment of $100,000, actually.

-So that was just a lie.
+Oh, okay, so that was just a lie.

-It's the fact that the entire uh strength of the city of Portland, from the mayor down to the police, are also rebelling against this because they obviously declared back in 2017 Portland's status as a sanctuary city.
+It's the fact that the entire strength of the city of Portland, from the mayor down to the police, are also rebelling against this because they obviously declared back in 2017 Portland's status as a sanctuary city.

 So they're reacting against ICE.